ikhemissi/azure-ipaas-workshop/docs/workshop.md

 <div class="info" data-title="Note">

 > If you don't see your message in CosmosDB, please re-upload the file.
-The first time you upload a file in the blob storage, Event Grid sends the validation event multiple time to the Logic App until it receives validation.
-Once validated, Event Grid will start sending actual events, which may require to re-upload the file.
+The first time you upload a file to the blob storage, Event Grid sends the validation event multiple times to the Logic App until it receives validation.
+Once validated, Event Grid will start sending actual events, which may require re-uploading the file.

 </div>